 Winemaker Château d'Yquem combines minimalism and compartmentalisation in its site.
 Each compartment follows the minimalist philosophy with only a few elements revolving around a single concept.
 When combined, the compartments' size and location on the screen create a visual hierarchy.

 Amusing, if possibly inane, Sendamessage.to lets people customise messages to friends with a hand gesture.
 The barren black background adds power to the main image and the bold white letters of the text.

 The website for double-Michelin-starred Norwegian restaurant Maaemo uses minimalism to create a sense of class.
 The visual treatment is perfect for storytelling, as the site demonstrates with HD photos of dishes being created.

-Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured background.
+Icon font vendor Symbolset attracts attention to the interactive area in the middle of its site by minimising the competing elements and adding a brightly coloured, ever-changing background.